CelestialScripter/E-commerce-website-Admin-panel-/README.md

 The backend of your website, known as the Admin Panel, gives you the flexibility to add to, remove from, update, amend, or otherwise change any aspect of it as needed.
 It is a crucial prerequisite for websites with eCommerce or content management systems.</br>

 # Features of an eCommerce Admin Panel</br>
-You may check numerous products at once and manage and track all of your orders with the help of the admin panel.</br>
+1.You may check numerous products at once and manage and track all of your orders with the help of the admin panel.</br>

-The order summary can provide you with information on the orders your clients have placed, including:
+2.The order summary can provide you with information on the orders your clients have placed, including:
   Summary of the products ordered by your customer.

-Customer details such as their names, shipping address, contact number, and email id.
+3.Customer details such as their names, shipping address, contact number, and email id.

-You can view Payment details with your preferred mode.
+4.You can view Payment details with your preferred mode.
 You can also keep a track of received and pending payments.

-Ecommerce Admin Panel helps you to directly create your draft orders.
+5.Ecommerce Admin Panel helps you to directly create your draft orders.

 Keep a track of abandoned orders.
 ## Features